delucks/colorman/README.md

 ## Dependencies

 * PIL, the python image library.
 Ususally this can be gotten by `pip install Pillow`
-* dmenu, if you want to use the 'colorselect' functionality

 ## Setup

-All color files will be downloaded to ~/dotfiles/colors, unless you specify a different $COLORS_DIR by editing `cman`.
-Make sure this directory exists, or change it in the file.
+All color files will be downloaded to ~/dotfiles/colors, unless you specify a different directory with the '-l' flag.
+If the directory does not exist, it will be created for you.

 The current colorscheme will be symlinked to ~/.colors, and ~/.colorsX for sourcing by bash scripts and xrdb respectively.
 As such, you should include the following line in your ~/.Xresources file: